nils-mathieu/fabric/README.md

 Fabric is a x86_64 operating system written in Rust.
 It follows the philosophy of the [Exokernel](https://www.google.com/search?client=firefox-b-d&q=Exokernel&bshm=rime/1) popularized by the MIT experiment of the same name.

+It is mainly a learning project.
+It doesn't really have the ambition to become an actual operating system, or even kernel.

 # Features

 - System Calls